 The City of Yuma receives a little recycling help from Girl Scout Troop #1518.
 Find out why they encourage you to reduce, reuse and recycle.
 Watch the video.

-The bins at both sites are available 24 hours a day, 7 days a week.
-Please remember, the City of Yuma provides commingled curbside recycling; you do NOT have to separate your recyclables.
+The drop-off bins are available 24 hours a day, 7 days a week.
+You do NOT have to separate your recyclables by type of material.

 For more information about the City of Yuma's recycling program, please call (928) 373-4504 or e-mail the Solid Waste Division of Public Works.